Frequently Asked Questions

 What is SRT format?

-SRT (SubRip Subtitle) is a standard subtitle format that includes timestamps with each line of text.
-It can be imported into video editors, media players, and subtitle tools.
+SRT (SubRip Subtitle) is a standard subtitle format that includes a timestamp with each line of text.
+It imports into video editors, media players, and subtitle tools.
 SRT export is a Pro feature.

 Where are transcripts saved?

 Transcripts are saved to your default Downloads folder.
-The filename includes the page title, a timestamp, and a word count so transcripts are easy to find.
+The filename includes a timestamp so you can find your files easily.

 Is my data sent anywhere?